Group Interview Thank You Letter and Email Samples

 Today's interview served to reinforce my interest in becoming part of your team.
 Your description of your customer service protocols and standards impressed me, for it was obvious that you pride yourselves on the delivery of stellar support to your customers.
 As we discussed during our conversation, as a volunteer at our IT Help Desk at XXX College, I frequently was able to resolve escalated trouble tickets, and found that I really enjoyed the process of talking frustrated tech users through their different issues.
 It was great to help them achieve that “Ah, ha!” moment when their problems were resolved!

 At one point in our discussion, when I mentioned my interest in pursuing evening courses in network administration, you asked whether this would prevent me from working weekends or overtime should this be needed during “crunch times.”
 I’d like to assure you of my full availability to work extra hours whenever required; the professional development courses I’m interested in are also available online, so I can pursue these as my free time allows.

 If there is any other information I can provide to help expedite your decision-making process, please let me know.
-I have enclosed an additional copy of my resume here, and am happy to provide professional references upon your request.
+I am happy to provide professional references upon your request.